openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 In the collectd-{gnocchi,aodh}-plugin.conf file a few variables have to be changed to suit your environment:

-* Set the ``ModulePath`` to be the location of your collectd-ceilometer-plugin directory (this values will be the same for gnocchi and aodh plugins).
+* Set the ``ModulePath`` to be the location of your collectd-openstack-plugins directory (this values will be the same for gnocchi and aodh plugins).

   ::

     <Plugin python>
-        ModulePath "/path/to/collectd-ceilometer-plugin"
+        ModulePath "/path/to/collectd-openstack-plugins"
         ...

 * You must specify the service endpoint address, ``OS_AUTH_URL``.
 In an openstack